softchris/azure-book/deployment/deploy-a-container.md

 > docker tag aci-tutorial-app chriscontainerregistry.azurecr.io/aci-tutorial-app:v1

-Run `docker images` command at this point to verify it was correctly created, it should look something like this:
+Run `docker images` command at this point, to verify it was correctly created.
+It should look something like this:

 ![](/assets/Screen Shot 2019-01-17 at 23.36.43.png)